 In addition to meeting the basic requirement above, to qualify for this position you must also meet the qualification requirements listed below:

-GS-07 Specialized Experience: One year of specialized experience which includes: 1.)
-Experience assisting with planning or designing public works type projects.
+GS-07 Specialized Experience: One year of specialized experience which includes: Assist in reviewing contractor records and test results for completeness and accuracy.
 This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-05).

-Education: One full year of graduate level education in a field which demonstrates the knowledge, skills, and abilities necessary to do the work of the position, such as: Engineering or Architecture.
-A typical year of graduate level education is 18 credit hours.
+Education: One full year of graduate level education in a field which demonstrates the knowledge, skills, and abilities necessary to do the work of the position;

 - Position will have non-competitive promotion potential to GS-11 level.

 - Male applicants born after December 31, 1959, are required to register for Selective Service prior to appointment.

 - Must supply both the resume and transcripts to be considered.
 Failure to provide the required information could result in the loss of consideration for the position.

 - A trial or probationary period may be required.